 Things to Remember When Caring for Baby’s Skin

 Do you think all newborns’ skin is soft, smooth, delicate, and smells amazing?
 That doesn’t apply to every newborn ever.
 Some can be dry, flaky, and sensitive.
+That’s why for babies, it’s recommended to use natural products like Goat Soap for smooth, moisturized, and healthy skin.
 Some even have weird discolorations.
 Here’s how to care for your baby’s skin since it’s not as perfect as you may have expected.

 Don’t give your baby baths every day.

 You may take a shower every day, but babies don’t need a daily bath.
 Two to three times a week is enough.
 Of course, you need to clean the diaper area and baby spit on the face as often as necessary, but you don’t need to bathe the baby so often.
 Frequent bathing can dry out the skin and remove oils and other substances that protect the baby’s skin against irritants and other infections.

 Putting on sunscreen for babies under six months old is not recommended.
 Sunscreens are not yet approved for babies that young because they haven’t been tested.
 But in rare situations where sun exposure is needed for an infant, using baby sunscreen is safer than not using it.
 Just try not to let the sun directly hit your baby’s skin whenever you go out together.
 Dress your baby in hats, or open the sun cover on the stroller and cover their body.
 When looking for sunscreens for a baby, look for those with inorganic filters like titanium dioxide and zinc oxide – for these won’t irritate the baby’s eyes and skin.

 Know the difference between diaper rashes.